laytonbaker/IR-DetectorCalculations/README.md

 # IR-DetectorCalculations
-These IPython notebooks and python scripts are incomplete but cover some calculation used to simulate and analysis infrared detector performance.
+These IPython notebooks and python scripts are incomplete but cover some calculations used to simulate and analyze infrared detector performance.
 Intial commit was Nov 2016.
 I will try to put up more code as I have time.